benfred/remoteprocess/README.md

 - Suspending the execution of the process
 - Getting the process executable name and current working directory
+- Get the command line of the process
 - Listing all the threads in the process
+- Get all the child processes of the process
 - Figure out if a thread is active or not
 - Read memory from the other proceses (using read_proceses_memory crate)

+By enabling the unwind feature you can also:

-- Getting a stack trace for a thread in the target process
+- Get a stack trace for a thread in the target process
 - Resolve symbols for an address in the other process

 This crate provides implementations for Linux, OSX, FreeBSD and Windows